 Gabriel Vasconcelos Pereira, PhD

+Research Investigator.
 Dr. Vasconcelos Pereira received his PhD in July 2018 working with Dr. Isaac Cann at the University of Illinois, Urbana-Champaign.
 His research interests in the Martens Lab are focused on the timing and biochemical composition of dietary fibers that restore beneficial gut bacteria and suppress the activity of mucus-degrading bacteria.
 He is leading a project to investigate the dietary and gut microbial contributions to inflammation development in mice lacking the cytokine IL-10, which has been associated with human neonatal IBD.

 Graduate Students